leoyu037/cheatsheets/software_design_principles.md

   and the more likely that additional code will be built in top of the bug.
 This has several implications:
-    1. You need a fast feedback loop, which usually implies a fast test suite that runs often and good monitoring
+    1. You need a fast feedback loop, which usually implies a fast test suite that runs often and good monitoring. __Tests need to be as fast as possible.__
+    Not just because we as developers hate waiting to verify our code, but also because iteration speed is probably one of the most important competitive advantages in enterprise software.
     1. Prioritize fixing important bugs.
 Even non-important bugs can fester and grow in annoyance
     1. Write the smallest, fastest, most granular tests possible.
 Prefer unit